Eliminating the LIGO bounds on primordial black hole dark matter: Decoupling Conditions

-This modification to the decoupling condition alone would already imply a weakening of the LIGO-mass PBH dark matter bounds.
-However, on closer inspection it turns out that the Misner-Sharp mass assumption allows for another decoupling condition to be written down.
-As we will see, this condition allows for the bounds to be weakened further.
+The modified static PBH decoupling condition already implies a weakening of the LIGO-mass PBH dark matter bounds.
+However, on closer inspection it turns out that the Misner-Sharp mass assumption requires another stronger decoupling condition to be written down, further weakening the bounds.

-The argument is as follows: on the one hand, a binary system loses its energy through the emission of gravitational waves; resulting in orbital decay and eventually a merger.
+The argument is as follows: on the one hand, a binary system loses its energy through the emission of gravitational waves, resulting in orbital decay and eventually a merger.
 On the other hand, cosmological expansion tends to pull black holes apart.
 Hence for a decoupled binary to merge, orbital decay due to the emission of gravitational waves must dominate over the pull of the expansion of the universe.
 Using the active Misner-Sharp mass, $m a(t)$, a system of two cosmological black holes separated by a radial distance $R$ carries the total energy $E=-GM\mu a^2/(2R)$ (in the Newtonian circular orbit approximation; for elliptical orbits $R$ refers to the semi-major axis), where $M=m_1+m_2$ and $\mu = m_1m_2/M$, are respectively the present-day total and reduced masses of the binary system.
 Hence, the change in radial separation of black holes is given by $\dot R/R=-\dot E/E +2H$.
 Requiring that the binary be coalescing gives us a new ``dynamical'' condition for decoupling:

 where $H_0=\sqrt{8\pi G\rho_{\rm cr}/3}$.
 At leading order, $\dot E$ is given by the suitably modified quadrupole formulae, which will be discussed in the next section.